mirumee/ariadne-website/docs/mutations.md

 }
 ```

 Our mutation takes only four arguments, but it is already too unwieldy to work with.
-Imagine adding another one or two arguments to it in future - its going to explode!
+Imagine adding another one or two arguments to it in future - it's going to explode!

 GraphQL provides a better way for solving this problem: `input` allows us to move arguments into a dedicated type: